-The reverse inequality is obtained in \cite{benatti_nonlinearisocapacitaryconceptsmass_2023} in the setting of $\CS^1_\tau$-Asymptotically Flat Riemannian $3$-manifolds, $\tau > 1/2$, with nonnegative scalar curvature.
-As these assumptions should suggest, we strongly rely on the well-posedness of the $\ADM$ mass, appearing in an asymptotic computation along geodesic spheres as that in \cite{fan_largespheresmallspherelimitsbrownyork_2009}.
-The overall argument consists in a strengthening of the one proposed for \cite[Theorem 5]{jauregui_admmasscapacityvolumedeficit_2020} and in the application of a suitable, new generalization of a capacitary estimate of Bray-Miao \cite{bray_capacitysurfacesmanifoldsnonnegative_2008}.
-This last estimate reads
+The reverse inequality is obtained in \cite{benatti_nonlinearisocapacitaryconceptsmass_2023} in the setting of $\CS^1_\tau$-asymptotically flat Riemannian $3$-manifolds with $\tau > 1/2$, of nonnegative scalar curvature.
+As these assumptions may suggest, we strongly rely on the well-posedness of the $\ADM$ mass, appearing in an asymptotic computation along geodesic spheres, as in \cite{fan_largespheresmallspherelimitsbrownyork_2009}.
+The overall argument consists in a strengthening of the one proposed in the proof \cite[Theorem 5]{jauregui_admmasscapacityvolumedeficit_2020} and in the application of a generalization of a capacitary estimate of Bray-Miao \cite{bray_capacitysurfacesmanifoldsnonnegative_2008}, due to Xiao \cite{xiao_harmoniccapacityasymptoticallyflat_2016}.
+Such estimate reads